R3Conclave/conclave-core-sdk/docs/docs/kds-configuration.md

 R3 provides a publicly accessible instance of the KDS as part of the Conclave Cloud Platform which may be used by any Conclave based enclave.

 !!!Note
-    The URL for the R3 development KDS deployment is `https://kds.dev.conclave.cloud`.
+    R3 runs a development KDS at the following URL: `https://kds.dev.conclave.cloud`.
-    This URL may be changed in a later deployment of the KDS.
+    A production ready deployment is pending.

 ## Configuring the KDS URL
 For an enclave to obtain keys from a KDS for either storage or communication, the URL of a KDS instance must be provided when the enclave is started.